 Staff must also be instructed on any control or monitoring points identified by your Hazard Analysis.

-Within three months of starting work, staff that prepare open high-risk foods or handle food and have a supervisory role must have training to a level equivalent to the Chartered Institute of Environmental Health (CIEH) Foundation Certificate in Food Safety.
+Within three months of starting work, staff that prepare open high-risk foods or handle food and have a supervisory role must have training to a level equivalent to the Chartered Institute of Environmental Health (CIEH) Foundation Certificate in Food Safety (level 2).
 Find out about CIEH courses.
 There are other accredited bodies that offer training such as the Royal Society of Health.